-The State appealed the decision, which went directly to the state supreme court.
-On July 30, 2004 the North Carolina Supreme Court issued a decision agreeing with the trial court’s holdings that the state was ultimately responsible “to meet the needs of ‘at-risk’ students in order for such students to avail themselves of their right to the opportunity to obtain a sound basic education,” and that the State must provide services to such children “prior to their enrolling in the public schools.”
-Nevertheless, the court held that the trial court’s order mandating pre-kindergarten classes for all “at-risk” prospective enrollees was not supported by a sufficient record.
-“At this juncture” of the case, the court concluded that such a “narrow” remedial order was “premature” and deferred to the expertise of the legislative and executive branches in matters of education policy to determine what types of services should be provided to at-risk students to prepare them for school.
+The North Carolina Supreme Court, on July 30, 2004, agreed with the trial court in large part.
+It upheld the trial court’s ruling on the sound basic education standards and found that the State is ultimately responsible “to meet the needs of ‘at-risk’ students” and that the State must provide services to such children “prior to their enrolling in the public schools.”
+Nevertheless, the court held that the trial court’s order mandating pre-kindergarten classes for all ‘at-risk’ prospective enrollees was not supported by a sufficient record.
+The type of services that four year old “at risk” children should receive, the court found, rested with the expertise of the legislative and executive branches.

-On April 24, 2015, the Superior Court ordered the submission of “a definite plan of action” from the State of North Carolina as to how the State intended to correct the educational deficiencies.
-Subsequently, on July 1, 2015, the State submitted a plan to respond to the Court’s order.
-Plaintiffs criticized that the submission as not providing a specific and workable plan with clearly defined actions, timetables for implementation, measurable objectives, an assessment of the resources and a mechanism to obtain those resources.
-A hearing was scheduled for April 2016.
+Since Hoke, however, the state has abandoned many other remedial commitments to providing an adequate education to students.
+In response to subsequent complaints by the Hoke plaintiffs, the Superior Court ordered the submission of “a definite plan of action” from the State demonstrating how they intended to correct educational deficiencies.
+When the State submitted a plan to respond to the Court’s order, plaintiffs countered that the plan lacked clearly defined actions, timetables for implementation, measurable objectives, an assessment of required resources and a mechanism to obtain those resources.

-Finding that an “opportunity scholarship” program enacted by the legislature in 2013 would reduce funding for public education by about $12 million, a civil superior court judge in Wake County, North Carolina recently issued a preliminary injunction enjoining the state from implementing the challenged legislation.
+Finding that an “opportunity scholarship” program enacted by the legislature in 2013 would reduce funding for public education by about $12 million, a civil superior court judge in Wake County, North Carolina issued a preliminary injunction enjoining the state from implementing the scholarship legislation.
 Hart v.
 State of North Carolina.
-Under the challenged program, up to 2400 students would be eligible for scholarships of up to $4200 to attend private schools.
-Judge Robert H. Hobgood found that the private schools that receive these scholarship funds are not required to be accredited, to employ credentialed teachers, to be subject to any curriculum requirements or to demonstrate any level of student achievement.
-The Court determined that the plaintiffs were likely to succeed on the merits because Article IX, sec.
-6 of the State Constitution specifies that assets and revenue “for the purpose of public education” “shall be faithfully appropriated and used exclusively for the establishing and maintain a uniform system of free public schools.”
-In violation of this provision, the “opportunity scholarship” program would likely be funded with money that have been “set apart” for the public school system.
+Under the challenged program, up to 2,400 students would be eligible for scholarships of up to $4,200 to attend private schools.
+The private schools receiving these scholarship funds are not required to be accredited, to employ credentialed teachers, to fulfill any curriculum requirements or to demonstrate any level of student achievement.
+Plaintiffs argued that the program consequently violated Article IX, sec.
+6 of the State Constitution.

-In July, 2015, the North Carolina Supreme Court reversed the trial court’s decision.
+In July 2015, the North Carolina Supreme Court reversed the trial court’s decision.
 It interpreted the language of Art.
-IX, sec 6 to mean that public funds may be spent on educational intitiatives outside of the uniform system of public education.
+IX, sec.
+6 to mean that public funds may be spent on educational initiatives outside of the uniform system of public education.
 Hart v.
 State.